The King is Displeased; The Tribes under One King; The Conquest of Jerusalem

 The King is Displeased

 Rechab and Baanah, bearing the head of Ishbosheth, arrive at David's house and seek his favor.
 The king is far from pleased; he reminds the traitors of the fate of the messenger who sought royal favor for having slain Saul.
 How much greater a crime to have killed a an innocent man asleep in his bed!
 The assassins will pay for the outrage with their own blood.
 After cutting off their hands and feet, three servants hang the traitors' bodies from a rickety gallows.
-(2 Kings 4:8–12)
+(2 Samuel 4:8–12)

 The Tribes under One King

 The remaining tribes of Israel, now without a ruler, arrive in Hebron and proclaim David king.
 David removes the crown of Judah and is anointed.
 With great acclamation from the assembled elders, David will receive the crown of a united Israel.
-(2 Kings 5:1–3)
+(2 Samuel 5:1–3)

 The Conquest of Jerusalem

 David leads the Israelite army to Jerusalem and there attacks Zion, the fortress of the Jebusites.
 Battle-ready Israelite soldiers scale the walls of the stronghold, but David halts their assault when an elder of Zion emerges and surrenders the keys to the city.
 The king establishes his house in the fortress of Zion; henceforth, Jerusalem will be called the city of David.
-(2 Kings 5:6–9)
+(2 Samuel 5:6–9)

 Folio 38v (Latin)